ClaudiaBrauer/WALRUS/README.md

-The Wageningen Lowland Runoff Simulator (WALRUS): a rainfall-runoff model for catchments with shallow groundwater
+The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater
 ------

 The Wageningen Lowland Runoff Simulator (WALRUS) is a novel rainfall--